Build Instructions

 as a reference.

-Acting as Initiator of a ML-KEM operation:
+Acting as Initiator of a ML-KEM / HQC operation:

 Generate new keypair: crypto_kpp_set_secret(tfm, NULL, 0);